 breast implants sure are an investment. you need to check on them every 2 or 3 years. that will cost.
 Plus they do not last a lifetime. they won’t prevent your breasts from sagging. a nose job is forever. if it turns out ok. if it doesnt, you’ll have to redo it. the surgeries are painful. you’ll have scars, bruises, the area will be more sensitive.

-well. did you do it? telling all this is pointless no if you went through with it. feel free to message me if you want.posted about 1 year ago
+well. did you do it? telling all this is pointless no if you went through with it. feel free to message me if you want.posted over 1 year ago